Control Catalog Guide

 go install cuelang.org/go/cmd/cue@latest

-Fix any reported errors (e.g., missing required fields, invalid family reference, or malformed threats) so the catalog is schema-consistent.
+Fix any reported errors (e.g., missing required fields, invalid group reference, or malformed threats) so the catalog is schema-consistent.

 Step 5: Assemble the Full Catalog and Validate

-Combine metadata, mapping-references, families, imported-controls (if any), and controls into a single YAML document.
-A complete, schema-valid catalog for the SEC.SLAM.CM scenario is in control-catalog.yaml in this directory.
+Combine metadata, mapping-references, groups, imports (if any), and controls into a single YAML document.
+A complete, schema-valid catalog for the SEC.SLAM.CM scenario is in control-catalog.yaml.

 Complete example (SEC.SLAM.CM):